KawaseDev/KawaseDev/README.md

         Python

 ## Experience
-- 1 and a half year of java development
+- 1 year and a half of java development
-- 2 years of cheat developing
+- and 2 years+ of python & c#

 Contact Me me at @kawase.femboy